 If you're over 50, strength training may not always include hitting the weight room, especially if you're dealing with back pain and achy joints.
 But you can still get a great workout and build stronger muscles using resistance bands, without putting additional strain on your joints.

 As you age, you want to make strength workouts a priority in your exercise routine, because they're crucial for maintaining muscle mass.
 A June 2014 article in Current Opinions in Rheumatology says that you can lose up to 50 percent of your muscle mass by age 80, and that this decline can start as early as your 40s.

 "As a trainer, strength training is part of my daily coaching regime with all of my clients," Serena Scanzillo, CPT, a personal trainer with experience training older adults, tells LIVESTRONG.com.
 "It builds strength, combats fragility and improves functionality, especially in older adults."

-Resistance bands are a lightweight, inexpensive and space-efficient alternative to dumbbell exercises for older adults if you're looking to up the intensity of their workouts without added stress, Scanzillo says.
+Resistance bands are a lightweight, inexpensive and space-efficient alternative to dumbbell exercises for older adults if you're looking to up the intensity of your workouts without added stress, Scanzillo says.

 To help you get started, Scanzillo provides the best five resistance band exercises you need as an older adult.
 You'll need a mini band and/or a long resistance band for all of the moves — which are demonstrated by Peter Marino, CPT, CEO and founder of Posh Fitness — below.

 The Best Resistance Band Exercises for People Over 50

 1. Kneeling Pallof Press

 - Anchor a long-loop resistance band that will be at chest height when you kneel down.

 - With interlaced fingers or a hand-over-hand grip, grab the resistance band.